853866252/django-monitio/README.md

 * [django-transaction-signals](https://github.com/davehughes/django-transaction-signals)
 * [jQuery](http://jquery.com/) and [jQueryUI](http://jqueryui.com)

 With such sophisticated setup, using packages from many individuals, the demo application is currently properly running on MSIE 10, Opera 12, FFox 16 and Safari 5.1.7 on Windows.
+Also, monitio has been tested in production environment with nginx + gunicorn, which also has been found to work properly.

 Long explanation